prateek-narsinghani/fampay-asg/README.md

 ```

 You can then go to http://localhost:8000/.
-Please wait for 10 seconds to let the scheduler run for the first time.
+Please wait for 10 seconds to let the scheduler run for the first time and fetch some videos.

 A working demo can be found on this link: https://drive.google.com/file/d/1hzWtJXX_83r4f_M95EzFxLd_c0QIqPLb/view?usp=drive_link